DataDog/KubeHound/deployments/kubehound/kubegraph/dsl/kubehound/README.md

 # KubeHound DSL

-TODO TODO
+A basic [gremlin DSL](http://tinkerpop.apache.org/docs/3.6.2/reference/#dsl) for KubeHound.
+The project is structured with Java and Maven.

-This is a starter project that demonstrates how a basic link:http://tinkerpop.apache.org/docs/3.6.2/reference/#dsl[Domain Specific Language] (DSL) project is structured with Java and Maven.
-The DSL is built to work with the TinkerPop "modern" toy graph.
-Please see the unit tests in `SocialDslTest` for actual DSL usage.
+Please see the [system tests](../../../../../test/system/graph_dsl_test.go) for actual DSL usage and the core documentation for further details.

 ## Prerequisites